ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "It is not fair to ask of others what you are unwilling to do yourself."
+  "It is only with the heart that one can see rightly, what is essential is invisible to the eye."
-<br>— Eleanor Roosevelt
+<br>— Antoine de Saint-Exupéry
 </blockquote>
 </h3>